 A 27-year-old man suffered injuries from a high-speed, head-on vehicular collision with a dump truck.
 Astute chiropractic assessment led to the correct diagnosis.

-Posted in Examiner Publication on Wednesday, December 16, 2020
+Posted in Examiner eNewsletter on Wednesday, December 16, 2020

 Matthew Gregory, DC, had a patient who reported acute severe lower back pain.
 The patient denied any lower extremity symptoms, weakness, bladder/bowel retention or incontinence.
 He denied any saddle paresthesia or erectile dysfunction.